chanxuehong/rand/README.md

 Package rand provides random number/bytes related functions.

-The Rand type is similar to math/rand.Rand, except that it prefers to use crypto/rand to implement logic.
+The Rand type is similar to math/rand.Rand, except that it prefers to use crypto/rand to implement functions.

+## NOTE

+Because we use crypto/rand to implement functions, the performance is not as good as math/rand.
+If you care about performance, please use it carefully.

 [GoPkg]: https://pkg.go.dev/github.com/chanxuehong/rand